-Nike+ Running has evolved into Nike+Run Club.
-This used to be my favourite running app and it just got updated to a whole new level.
+Nike+ Running has evolved into Nike+ Run Club.
+This used to be my favorite running app and it just got updated to a whole new level.

 But let’s start at the beginning.

 Since then I tried many others, mainly out of curiosity, but somehow I always find myself coming back to Nike+.
-The main reason is that I love having a schedule and this is one of the few apps that offers a coach/training program for free.
+The main reason is that I love having a schedule.
+This is one of the few apps that offer a coach/training program for free.

 - get started